Frank C. Hibben

-Frank Cumming Hibben (December 5, 1910 – June 11, 2002) was a well-known archaeologist whose research focused on the U.S. Southwest.
-As a professor at the University of New Mexico (UNM) and writer of popular books and articles, he inspired many people to study archaeology.
-He was also controversial, being suspected of scientific fraud during his studies of Paleo-Indian cultures.
+Frank Cumming Hibben (December 5, 1910 – June 11, 2002) was a well-known archaeologist whose research emphasized the U.S. Southwest.
+He was a professor for the University of New Mexico (UNM) and a noted author of popular books and articles.
+He was also controversial, being suspected of scientific fraud concerning his studies of Paleo-Indian cultures.

-Correspondence in Nature has underscored that Hibben’s legacy should not be defined by accusations, as controversy is common in research and differs from misconduct.
+Correspondence in Nature has emphasized that Hibben’s legacy should not be defined by accusations, as controversy is common in research and differs from misconduct.
 No formal charges were filed against him, and he was a respected mentor who helped popularize modern archaeology.

 Early life

 Hibben was born on December 5, 1910, in Lakewood, Ohio.
 He became interested in archaeology as a child, working summers at digs.
-He received his bachelor's degree in archaeology from Princeton University in 1933 and a master's degree in zoology from the UNM in 1936.
+He received his bachelor's degree in archaeology from Princeton University in 1933 and a master's degree in zoology from the University of New Mexico in 1936.